-In fiscal 2012, Josh Kurtz and Zach Kurtz, two of our national account managers, and Mike Martin, our project manager, received \$183,273, \$183,273 and \$123,707, respectively, of compensation from us in their capacities as employees.
-Included in this compensation was \$23,273, \$23,273 and \$20,251, respectively, related to the grant date fair value calculated pursuant to ASC Topic 718 for stock options granted during the fiscal year.
+In fiscal 2013, Josh Kurtz and Zach Kurtz, two of our national account managers, each received \$235,796 of compensation from us in their capacities as employees.
+Included in this compensation was \$32,462 related to the grant date fair value calculated pursuant to ASC Topic 718 for stock options granted during the fiscal year.
 Messrs.
-Kurtz, Kurtz and Martin are family members of Neal R. Verfuerth, our chief executive officer.
+Kurtz and Kurtz are family members of Neal R. Verfuerth, our former chief executive officer and 5% owner of our Common Stock.